Hmong customs and culture: Crossbow

 Hmong people have traditionally used the Austroasiatic crossbow for waging war and hunting game.
 Today, crossbow has become an ethnic sport of the Hmong and regular shooting competitions are organized.

 Spin-Top

-Hmongs play a sport called tuj lub (pronounced too loo), or "spin-top", which resembles aspects of baseball, golf, and bocce.
+Hmong people play a sport called tuj lub (pronounced "too loo"), or "spin-top", which resembles aspects of baseball, golf, and bocce.
 Tuj lub is played on a field 70 feet or longer, with large spinning tops 4 to 5.25 inches in height.
 Two teams of six players compete.
 Players spin or fling their top at the opposing team's tops using a length of thread attached to a two-foot stick, earning points by striking the opposing team's tops.
 A game lasts eight stages, and in each stage, the players must strike tops further away.
 It is traditional to play tuj lub on the first three days of the Hmong new year.
 An annual tuj lub competition between Hmong American teams is held annually in Saint Paul, Minnesota, where the city installed a tuj lub court in 2016.